Customizing or Decorating Memorial Urns

 Create customized cremation urns for a loved one or pet.

 An urn houses the cremains of the departed.
-The urn, when altered by those who loved its intended occupant, assumes a new and vital presence.
+When altered by those who loved its intended occupant, the urn assumes a new and vital presence.
 For instance, family and friends of the departed can share in signing or decorating a scattering urn, investing it with personal, unique and loving energy.
+Likewise, engaging in memorial painting and decorating activities can be a healing process for everyone involved.

-Such a ritual may help a person process loss.
-It could be included as a focused activity at a memorial service, or shared between a few friends over the course of months as a transformative way of grieving.
+Artistic rituals such as these may help a person process loss.
+These activities could be included as a focused activity at a memorial service or shared between a few friends over the course of months as a transformative way of grieving.
 Whatever the intent behind this exercise, it’s a great way to transmute the experience around death into a therapeutic, creative outlet.

 What urns are ideal for creative customization?

-There are memorial urns and biodegradable urns that are well suited for decoration.
-Certain urn materials make the task of decorating and customizing easier.
+Various memorial urns and biodegradable urns are well suited for decoration.
+In addition, certain urn materials make the task of decorating and customizing a DIY urn easier.
+For example:

 For an ash scattering, consider the pearl-colored Journey Biodegradable Cremation Urn.
 This urn features a thick paper envelope that folds around the cremation ashes.
 The envelope style encapsulates the cremains within an easily compostable container.
 The outer portion of this urn is a mostly flat surface that is easy to adorn with affectionate notes, doodled imagery or more.

 The Pearl Biodegradable Cremation Urn is an option that is both eco-friendly and could last indefinitely on a shelf.
-It provides an inviting surface to decorate, and is made of a biodegradable material that imitates ceramic in texture and appearance.
+It provides an inviting surface to decorate and is made of a biodegradable material that imitates ceramic in texture and appearance.
 There is no need to be intimidated by the task of painting in three dimensions.
-On this surface, you can paint over with synthetic pigments.
-It is recommended to do a test patch on the bottom of the urn with your intended medium.
-This way you can be assured that the medium of choice adheres well.
-A clear top coat will help protect surface decoration, but will slow down composting when buried.
-Biodegradable paints could also be used if they will adhere to the glossy surface.
+On this surface, you can paint over mistakes with synthetic pigments.
+Doing a test patch on the bottom of the urn is recommended with your intended medium.
+This way, you can be assured that the medium of choice adheres well.
+In addition, a clear top coat will help protect surface decoration but will slow down composting when buried.
+Biodegradable paints could also be used if they adhere to the glossy surface.

 Can a memorial urn be created from scratch?